Youngs Creek Hydro Power Project, United States of America

 Hydro power plant details

-The facility is estimated to generate about 7.5MW of power, with an annual generating capacity of 20,000MW/h.
-The plant is referred to as a "run-of-the-river", which includes a low dam to divert and intake water.
+The facility is estimated to generate approximately 7.5MW of power, with an annual generating capacity of 18,000MW/h.
+The plant is referred to as a ‘run-of-the-river’, which includes a low dam to divert and intake water.

-The hydro power plant will be located above a natural impassable barrier on Youngs Creek.
-It will include a concrete weir, an intake structure, a penstock and a short tail race.
+The hydro power plant is located above a natural impassable barrier on Youngs Creek.
+It includes a concrete weir, an intake structure, a penstock and a short tail race.
 It also incorporates a masonry power station, which will be fitted with a turbine-generator set.

-The construction work being carried out by TEK Construction involves a concrete 65ft × 12ft (length × width) weir and an intake structure with a crest elevation of 1,520 mean sea level (msl).
-The dam is being constructed to divert the water stream.
-A small impoundment, with a surface area of about 0.21 acres at the normal pool elevation of 1,530ft, will be created by the diversion weir.
+TEK Construction constructed a concrete 65ft x 12ft (length x width) weir and an intake structure with a crest elevation of 1,520 mean sea level (msl).
+The dam was constructed to divert the water stream.
+A small impoundment, with a surface area of 0.21 acres at the normal pool elevation of 1,530ft, was created by the diversion weir.

-The project includes the construction of a penstock – 14,300ft long with a 48in-51in diameter – as well as a masonry power station – 65ft long and 48ft wide – and a short tailrace.
-A turbine-generator set will also be installed, in addition to the construction of a switchyard.
+The project included the construction of a 14,300ft-long penstock with a 48in-51in diameter; a 65ft-long, 48ft-wide masonry power station; and a short tailrace.
+A turbine-generator set was also installed, in addition to the construction of a switchyard.

-Transmission-line installation activities within all drainage and wetland areas should be avoided, with lines that have been designed according to the plans made.
-Underground transmission lines will be laid where no overhead lines exist.
+Transmission-line installation activities within all drainage and wetland areas were avoided, with lines that have been designed according to the plans made.
+Underground transmission lines were laid where no overhead lines exist.

-Construction activities within drainage or wetland seeps will be carried out by isolating the surface water.
+Construction activities within drainage or wetland seeps were carried out by isolating the surface water.
 A cofferdam that isolates surface water was constructed in agreement with Hydraulic Project Approval (HPA), which was issued by the Washington Department of Fish and Wild Life (WDFW).
-The water leakages from the cofferdam will be captured by sump pumps.
-The cofferdams are temporary and will be removed once construction is complete.
+The sump pumps were built to capture water leakages from the cofferdam.
+The temporary cofferdam was removed upon the completion of the construction activity.

-Culverts or bypass pipes will also be fixed to control the water flow and continue the construction work on Youngs Creek.
-These pipes will maintain the flow and keep the penstock's excavation dry.
-The outlet of the bypass pipes will be positioned at about 50ft downstream from the work place and a rock armour will be laid in order to prevent them from erosion and scour.
-The culvert will be fixed below the penstock and the trench will be backfilled.
+Culverts or bypass pipes were fixed to control the water flow and continue the construction work on Youngs Creek.
+These pipes maintain the flow and keep the penstock’s excavation dry.
+The outlet of the bypass pipes is positioned at 50ft downstream from the workplace and rock armour was laid in order to prevent them from erosion and scour.
+The culvert was fixed below the penstock and the trench was backfilled.

-A new 12.5kV transmission line will be used by the power station.
-The power generated by the powerhouse will be supplied to the Sultan substation via a 8.2-mile long new transmission line.
-SNOPUD's existing system will distribute power to its customers.
+A new 12.5kV transmission line is used by the power station.
+The power generated by the powerhouse is supplied to the Sultan substation via an 8.2-mile long new transmission line.
+SNOPUD’s existing system distributes power to its customers.

 Local environmental impact